gohuang4/Go-Food-Me/Docs/journals/Howard-Yuan.md

 8/25/2022
 Figured out the null value issue, getting the optional fields to work for payments, bootstrap added to index 8/29/2022

+9/13/2022
+List page now properly showing cards in columns.
+Made each card link to their respective update pages.